2015 East Village gas explosion: Impact

 The three adjacent buildings at 119, 121, and 123 Second Avenue, on the northwest corner of East Seventh Street and Second Avenue, were completely reduced to rubble by the early morning of March 27, 2015.
 An adjacent building, 125 2nd Avenue, was severely damaged but remained erect.

 Residents of 144 apartments in 11 buildings were evacuated.
 Multiple residents and families in the impacted area lost their homes.

 Four restaurants were completely destroyed, all located on the first floors in the collapsed buildings: the East Noodle ramen shop at 119 Second Avenue; Sushi Park, a Japanese restaurant at 121 Second Avenue; and two restaurants at 123 Second Avenue: Pommes Frites—a Belgian fries shop—and Sam's Deli.
 An adjacent storefront at 125 Second Avenue was badly damaged.
+B&H Dairy at 127 Second Avenue was not damaged but was closed.
 A month later, many businesses in the neighborhood were still recovering economically from the explosion, although some had remained closed more than a week after the explosion and six were destroyed.
 The Good Old Lower East Side, a nonprofit social organization in the neighborhood, organized fundraising and donation drives to help people affected by the explosion.

-Two men in the Sushi Park restaurant were killed: Moises Ismael Locón Yac, a 27-year-old employee and Nicholas Figueroa, a 23-year-old customer on a date at the restaurant.
+Two men in the Sushi Park restaurant were killed: Moises Ismael Locón Yac, a 27-year-old employee, and Nicholas Figueroa, a 23-year-old customer on a date at the restaurant.
 They were initially reported missing and their bodies were found three days later on March 29 in the debris.

 Investigation

 The FDNY's fire marshals, the NYPD's Arson and Explosive Unit, the New York City Department of Investigation and the Manhattan District Attorney's office conducted investigations into the incident.

 Officials focused on plumbing and gas-line work in the 121 2nd Avenue building to determine whether a gas line intended only for the restaurant on the first floor was inappropriately tapped.
-No work permits has been issued after November 2014 according to the New York City Department of Buildings.
+No work permits were issued after November 2014 according to the New York City Department of Buildings.

 Two roommates who subletted an apartment at 129 2nd Avenue—three buildings away from one of the collapsed structures—reportedly planned to sue the city for $20 million each.